koechlm/Vault-Job-Processor---iLogic-Extension/Autodesk.VltInvSrv.iLogicSampleJob/README.md

 	To submit a job, select a file (Inventor only ;)) go to Actions -> Queue iLogic Job and select the rule to be run against the selected file.
 5) Automatic Job Submission.
 Configure the Tab "Job Rules Options" and save to Vault.
 Add the job name to the Job Queue activating job transitions.
 To achieve this, integrate this job into a custom lifecycle transition by adding the Job-Type name
 "Autodesk.VltInvSrv.iLogicSampleJob" to the transition's 'Custom Job Types' tab.
-6) To enable iLogic logging copy the file iLogicLogger.config to the C:\Program Files\Autodesk\Vault Professional 202x\Explorer\Inventor Server\Bin\.
+6) To enable iLogic logging copy the file iLogicLogger.config to the C:\Program Files\Autodesk\Vault Client 202x\Explorer\Inventor Server\Bin\.
 Enable iLogic Logging in the configuration
 Tab "Advanced iLogic Configuration".

 DISCLAIMER: